linwumeng/homework/README.md

 This project provides a shell to live query product using data loading from files.
 It answers the question that how many produce is available for the given time slot.

 #Execution
-This is a gradle project.
+This is a gradle project using JDK 7.
 You can run it by
 $>./gradlew -q run

 ##Then you will see the shell prompt as